jemehgoh/tp/docs/DeveloperGuide.md

    * If the command has no parameters, it creates an `XYZCommand` associated with the word.
    * If the command has parameters, it creates an `XYZCommandParser` associated with the word.

-3. If an `XYZCommandParser` is created, it parses the command input based on the flags given, and creates an `XYZCommand` with the relevant parameters.
+3. If an `XYZCommandParser` is created, it parses the command input based on the command flags present, and creates an `XYZCommand` with the relevant parameters.
 4. The `ParserManager` passes the creates `XYZCommand` back to `Main` for execution.

+The `ParameterFlags` class acts as a storage class for the command flags used by `XYZCommandParser`.

 ## Implementation